GoogleCloudPlatform/pgadapter/samples/java/spring-data-jpa/README.md

 ### JSONB Fields

 The [Venue](src/main/java/com/google/cloud/spanner/pgadapter/sample/model/Venue.java) entity has a JSONB column named `description`.
-This field is automatically serialized/deserialized to/from a plain old Java object.
+This JSONB field is automatically serialized/deserialized to/from a plain old Java object.

 ### Read/Write Transactions

-Use the standard `@Transactional` annotation to mark a method as transactional.
+Use the standard JPA `@Transactional` annotation to mark a method as transactional.
 This will by default use a read/write transaction.
 You should try to only use read/write transactions for methods and workloads that actually write data.
 Using a read/write transaction for a workload that only reads data is possible, but will cause unnecessary locks to be taken on Cloud Spanner.